-When you’re a victim in a motor vehicle accident, dealing with the party-at-fault’s insurance company can be a difficult, time-consuming process.
+When you’re a victim in a motor vehicle accident in Cleveland, dealing with the party-at-fault’s insurance company can be a difficult, time-consuming process.
 Especially when you need to focus your energy on healing and recovering.

 And it pays – literally – to know your rights and how to handle that call when it comes.

 “Usually it’s the adverse insurance company that’s calling to find out what happened, whether anyone injured, and your account of facts of the accident,” Joseph said.

 Joseph says people should be cautious and very guarded when talking to these individuals.

 You don’t have to answer the adverse insurance company’s questions

 “People have to realize that the adverse person’s insurance company is looking out for their own interests, not the injured victim’s interests,” he said.
 “One of the first thing they will want to do is take a recorded statement.”

 Also, Joseph always advises clients not to give a recorded statement.

 “They’re not going to allow you or your attorney to take a recorded statement of their person.
 And their person is who’s at fault for the accident and caused the injury or harm,” he said.
 “The adverse insurance company is trying to get a recorded statement of the victim because they want to nail down certain things that may help them.”

 Not only do insurance companies typically want to take a recorded statement, they also will send you, if you were injured, medical release authorization forms to sign.